aalykiot/blueprintstack/README.md

 <b>Visit <a href="https://blueprintstack.io">blueprintstack</a> now! ❤️</b>

-If you like this project, do leave a star and because I'm not planning to heavily maintain this project please feel free to submit any PR that fixes a bug or improves the platform 🙏
+If you like this project, do leave a star and because I'm not planning to heavily maintain this project feel free to submit any PR that fixes a bug or improves the playground. 🙏